Executive Management Team

 Douglas E. Henley, MD, FAAFP, serves as executive vice president and chief executive officer for the American Academy of Family Physicians.
 Henley works with the AAFP Board of Directors on the mission, strategy and vision for the AAFP and provides representation to other organizations, including medical, public, and private sectors.
 He also serves on the board of directors of the AAFP Foundation, the charitable arm of the AAFP.

 Todd C. Dicus has overall responsibility for development and implementation of operational strategy, including oversight of budgetary, human resources, legal and compliance functions.
 He assumed this position in January 2009.

 Charlotte Kerner CPA, is responsible for the financial operations of the organization, including financial reporting, budgets, investments and cash management.

-Shannon M. Scott provides strategic input to the AAFP as well as oversight of the organization’s communications (marketing, news, public relations and Web sites), membership, contact center, and meetings and conventions management initiatives.
+Shannon M. Scott provides strategic input to the AAFP as well as oversight of the organization’s marketing and communications efforts (news, public relations, websites, social media), membership, and meetings and conventions management initiatives.

 Julie Wood, MD, has oversight responsibilities for the public health, scientific, and research activities of the AAFP, as well as the AAFP’s relationships with other medical organizations in the United States and abroad.
 Through these relationships, Wood facilitates the continued development of family medicine and coordinates the AAFP’s international activities.